Here are the five top reasons that it’s better to have a Medicare Advantage plan:

 In Why Medicare Advantage Plans are Bad: 7 Reasons, I talk about all of the many reasons that Medicare Advantage may not be a good fit for someone.
 I’m not negative about these private health insurance plans, but I do want people to know exactly what they are getting before they join.
 For some people, HMO and PPO plans (the most common plan types) work great.
 For others, not so much.

-In this MedicareWire blog post, I will look at the positive aspects of both types of Medicare health insurance and examine the top five reasons that each type of coverage is great.
+In this MedicareWire blog post, we will look at the positive aspects of both types of Medicare health insurance and examine the top five reasons that each type of coverage is great.
 I will also cover these top frequently asked questions, and a few more:

 The primary advantage is the monthly premium, which is generally lower than Medigap plans.
 The top disadvantages are that you must use provider networks and the copays can nickel and dime you to death.
 To discover all of the pros and cons of Medicare Advantage, read: What are the Advantages and Disadvantages of Medicare Advantage Plans?